 Average Levels

 At average levels, Sevens become increasingly acquisitive, restless, and scattered.
 Their desire for stimulation intensifies, leading to overcommitment, superficiality, and difficulty following through on projects.
-Riso and Hudson (1999) observe that average Sevens may become demanding and self-centered, expecting the environment to provide a constant stream of entertainment and stimulation.
-They tend to rationalize their avoidance of discomfort, reframing problems rather than addressing them.
+Riso and Hudson (1999) observe that average Sevens become demanding and self-centered, expecting the environment to provide a constant stream of entertainment and stimulation.
+They rationalize their avoidance of discomfort, reframing problems rather than addressing them.
 Impatience with anything boring, repetitive, or emotionally heavy may lead to abrupt shifts in attention, impulsive decisions, and a pattern of starting but not finishing endeavors.

 Unhealthy Levels

 At unhealthy levels, Sevens can become impulsive, addictive, and desperately escapist.
 The underlying anxiety that was previously managed through planning and reframing breaks through, driving increasingly erratic and self-destructive behavior.
 Riso and Hudson (1999) note that severely unhealthy Sevens may turn to substance abuse, compulsive spending, or other addictive behaviors in a frantic attempt to outrun their pain.
-They may become offensive, infantile, and demanding, lashing out when their access to pleasure is threatened.
+They become offensive, infantile, and demanding, lashing out when their access to pleasure is threatened.
 At the lowest levels, the Seven's characteristic joy curdles into manic desperation.

 Type 7 in Relationships

 In relational contexts, individuals who identify as Type Seven often bring energy, humor, spontaneity, and a genuine enthusiasm for shared experiences.
 Riso and Hudson (1999) observe that Sevens are typically charming and engaging partners who enjoy introducing their loved ones to new activities, ideas, and adventures.
-They tend to be generous with their time and energy when engaged, creating an atmosphere of excitement and possibility in their relationships.
+They be generous with their time and energy when engaged, creating an atmosphere of excitement and possibility in their relationships.
 Their natural optimism can be a powerful source of encouragement and uplift for partners navigating difficult periods.

 However, the Seven's avoidance of painful emotions can create significant relational challenges.
-Palmer (1988) notes that Sevens may struggle with the sustained emotional presence that intimate relationships require, deflecting conversations about difficult topics with humor, changing the subject, or reframing problems in ways that leave their partners feeling unheard.
+Palmer (1988) notes that Sevens struggle with the sustained emotional presence that intimate relationships require, deflecting conversations about difficult topics with humor, changing the subject, or reframing problems in ways that leave their partners feeling unheard.
 Commitment itself can feel threatening to Sevens who associate it with limitation, leading to patterns of idealization followed by restlessness as the novelty of a relationship fades.
-Partners may experience the Seven as emotionally unavailable during times of genuine difficulty.
+Partners experience the Seven as emotionally unavailable during times of genuine difficulty.

 When functioning at healthier levels, Sevens develop the capacity to be truly present with their partners through both joyful and painful experiences.
 Riso and Hudson (1999) suggest that the Seven's growth in relationships involves learning that depth of experience, including the willingness to sit with discomfort, ultimately provides the fulfillment they have been seeking through breadth.
 Sevens who cultivate this capacity become exceptionally warm, appreciative, and deeply connected partners who bring both lightness and substance to their relationships.